noelo/omydb/README.md

 * Warning is resource request and limits are inverted
 * K8s recommended labels https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/
 * ServiceMesh definitions validation e.g. - MTLS not enabled, others ?
+* Distinct Service account definitions and linked to Deployment/DC

 ### High
 * Warning using local storage volumes as this will impact workload placement